 Purchase of a Leasehold Property

 Please note: These fees are a guide – conveyancing fees vary from property to property and can, on occasion, be significantly greater than this guide.
-If you are buying with the aid of a mortgage, there will be an additional charge of £115 plus VAT for acting on the behalf of your lender.
+If you are buying with the aid of a mortgage, there will be an additional charge of £200.00 plus £40.00 VAT for acting on behalf of your lender.

 Our fees cover all of the work required to complete the purchase of your new home, including registration at the Land Registry and the payment of Stamp Duty Land Tax (Stamp Duty) if the property is in England, or Land Transaction Tax (Land Tax) if the property is in Wales.